Takeshi Fujiwara

-Takeshi Salvador Fujiwara Salazar (Japanese: 藤原 武; born 5 August 1985 in San Salvador) is a Japanese sprinter and former Salvadorian athlete specializing in the 400 meters.
-Takeshi Fujiwara is currently the Record Holder in the 400mts of the city of Tokyo where the next Tokyo 2020 Olympic Games will be held in 2021.
+Takeshi Salvador Fujiwara Salazar (Japanese: 藤原 武; born 5 August 1985) is a sprinter specializing in the 400 meters sprint event.
+Born in El Salvador, he represented the country until 2013, now representing Japan.
 He competed at the 2004 Olympic Games in Athens where he was 6th in the heats.
 After that he has competed in 6 other World Championships in Italy, Japan, Spain, Qatar, Turkey and in 2017 in the Bahamas World Relay Championships as a member in the 4 × 400 m and 4 × 100 m relay squad placing 6th in the B Final for team Japan.

 His mother is a former Salvadorian athlete, and National and Central American champion, while his father a former Japanese Diplomat and Judo teacher serving in El Salvador.

-On 7 March 2013, he changed affiliation to Japan.